Luis-Weinzierl/ObjectiveLearn/README.md

 Teacher Mode prohibits the use of manual drawing tools, forcing the use of the Command Line.
 It can be activated by setting `"TeacherMode"` to `true` in the .olcp File

+## Languages
+Objective: Learn currently supports German and US English.
+You can switch between the two by setting the `language` attribute in the `appsettings.json` file to `de_DE` or `en_US` respectively.
+You can find said file besides the main executable.

+### Customising Languages
+To customise the Text in O:L, edit the `de_DE.json` or `en_US.json` files located besides the main executable.

 # Building Objective: Learn

 Objective: Learn supports Windows, Linux and MacOS, although MacOS is currently untested.